r-shafi/ai-course/README.md

 # AI Course Repository

+---

-**Purpose of this course:** This repository serves as a collection of projects and implementations undertaken during the AI course at North East University Bangladesh.
-It aims to demonstrate understanding of various AI algorithms, their applications in games, and exploration of AI tools.
+**Purpose of this course:**
+This repository is a comprehensive collection of projects, implementations, and deliverables from the AI course at North East University Bangladesh.
+It demonstrates practical understanding of core AI algorithms, their application in games, and the use of modern AI tools for content creation and presentation.

-**What I learned from this course:** Throughout this course, I gained practical experience in implementing fundamental AI algorithms such as search algorithms (BFS, DFS, Best-First Search), adversarial search (Min-Max, Alpha-Beta Pruning), and informed search (AO\*).
-I also applied these concepts to develop AI-powered games like Nim and Tic-Tac-Toe.
-Furthermore, the course provided insights into the capabilities and usage of modern AI tools for content creation.
+**What I learned from this course:**

+- Implemented and analyzed fundamental AI algorithms (BFS, DFS, Best-First Search, Min-Max, Alpha-Beta Pruning, AO\*).
+- Developed AI-powered games (Nim, Tic-Tac-Toe) using these algorithms.
+- Explored and utilized AI tools for creating presentations and videos.
+- Gained hands-on experience in applying theoretical concepts to practical problems.

-**Duration of this course:** Spring 2025, 5th Semester.
+**Duration of this course:**
+Spring 2025, 5th Semester.

+**Supervisor / Course Teacher:**
-**Course Teacher :** Mr. Razorshi Prozzwal Talukder
+Mr. Razorshi Prozzwal Talukder

 ---